 The Best Overall Rooftop Cargo Bag Is the Roofbag Cargo Carrier

-When searching for a rooftop cargo carrier bag, a few components should be at the top of the list.
+A few components should be on top when searching for a rooftop cargo carrier bag.
 You want a bag large enough to hold extra luggage, waterproof enough to keep everything dry, easy to install, and rugged enough to last through demanding trips.
 The Roofbag cargo carrier exceeds all these categories and stands above the competition, making it the recipient of our Best overall cargo bag award.

-Rooftop cargo bags are not small but installing one shouldn’t be an arduous process.
-The Roofbag cargo carrier comes with an abrasion pad and straps and fits most car types, with or without roof racks.
+Rooftop cargo bags are not small, but installing one shouldn’t be arduous.
+The Roofbag cargo carrier has an abrasion pad and straps and fits most car types, with or without roof racks.
 If adjusted correctly, you should be done setting it up in minutes.

 This isn’t a huge downside, but the roof bag comes in two sizes, 11 and 15 cubic feet.
-Compared to other offerings, these sizes fall right in the middle, so the bag can handle a decent amount of luggage but isn’t the largest rooftop cargo bag there.
+Compared to other offerings, these sizes fall right in the middle so that the bag can handle a decent amount of luggage but isn’t the largest rooftop cargo bag there.

 If the bag is over-filled or something impedes the track, you risk the zipper failing or popping off the way.
 Avoid this by packing similarly sized items and avoiding overstuffing.
 I also used extra straps to cinch everything down; the included straps worked fine, and I didn’t notice any wear, but peace of mind came with a couple of extras, especially when driving fast.

-For the vast majority of environmental conditions I encountered, the bag’s contents remained dry and sturdy.
+The bag’s contents remained dry and sturdy for most environmental conditions.
 Even during extreme situations, the bag held up.
 The weaker elements around the zipper are primarily protected by 3-inch flaps and no exposed stitching.
-Make sure to position the zippers facing the back of the car; this way, the wind doesn’t lift up the flap and let rain settle around the zipper track.
+Make sure to position the zippers facing the back of the car; this way, the wind doesn’t lift the flap and let rain settle around the zipper track.

 Asani Cargo Carrier Bag Is the Best Budget Option

 Life is expensive, which makes budget items all the more attractive.
-However, the budget category is full of products that cost less but may fall apart much quicker; there’s usually a tradeoff between quality and price.
-While the Asani rooftop cargo carrier bag may not be the absolute best carrier bag, I found far fewer downsides to this option than comparable products.
+However, the budget category is full of less expensive products that may fall apart much quicker; there’s usually a tradeoff between quality and price.
+While the Asani rooftop cargo carrier bag may not be the absolute best, I found far fewer downsides to this option than comparable products.
 The versatile bag has earned our award for best budget cargo bag and can support a variety of endeavors without draining your wallet.